cfinke/anyMail/README.md

 anyMail was an IMAP Web e-mail client I wrote during an independent study course in college.
 I'm publishing the code for posterity; you really shouldn't use it.
 Bits and pieces of it might prove useful as general examples, but I haven't looked at this code in almost a decade, and it is most certainly inefficient and insecure.

-If you were to try and use it, you would need the IMAP extensions installed for PHP.

 Logging In
 ==========